wp-plugins/wp-pipes/readme.txt

 # ROADMAP

-* Writing more Sources: WooCommerce Products, Easy Digital Downloads, bbPress; will add ability to WP Pipes to create RSS Feed for WooCommerce, Easy Digital Downloads or bbPress.
+* Writing more Source Addons: WooCommerce Products, Easy Digital Downloads, bbPress; will add ability to WP Pipes to create RSS Feed for WooCommerce, Easy Digital Downloads or bbPress.
-* Writing more Destination: Google Drive (to store document as Google Drive Docs),iTunes Podcast (to generate iTunes Podcast), Google XML Sitemap (to generate Google XML Sitemap).
+* Writing more Destination Addons: Google Drive (to store document as Google Drive Docs),iTunes Podcast (to generate iTunes Podcast), Google XML Sitemap (to generate Google XML Sitemap).
 * Custom schedule for each Pipe instead of the whole Pipes.
+* Adding Pre-made / Template Fields Matching sets.

 == Installation ==